-Referred to as employer identification number (EIN) or federal employer identification number (FEIN), the federal tax ID number is needed to file income tax at the federal level, to apply and get business licenses and permits, to employ, and set up a business bank account.
+Referred to as employer identification number (EIN) or federal employer identification number (FEIN), the federal tax ID number is needed to file income tax at the federal level, to apply for and get business licenses and permits, to employ and set up a business bank account.

 Since federal tax laws differ from that of the state, two tax IDs are necessary; one for federal tax and another to pay state taxes.

 Since every business must pay income tax to the federal government, a federal tax ID is mandatory.
 There are other factors to why one needs a federal tax ID; If your business pays employees, operates as a corporation or partnership, files tax returns for employment, withholds taxes on earnings, offers a tax-deferred pension plan, or offers a tax-exempt pension plan like a Keogh Plan, you will need a federal tax ID.
 Unless you run a small business as a sole proprietor or single-member LLC, a federal tax ID is important.
 Even if you reside in one of the seven states where state tax doesn't apply, you'll still need to file federal tax.
 The seven states with no income tax are Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
 If you are in need of a federal tax ID, you can simply apply on the IRS website.

 How to Register for a Federal Tax ID / EIN

 Federal tax ID is easy to apply for either online or on paper.
 Simply fill out the SS-4 form provided by the Internal Revenue Service (IRS).
 You can fill and submit this online by following the prompt to enter your basic information and more.
 The offline option entails a download of the SS-4 form, filling in the details, and submitting it as directed.
 The process is simple and free.

 What is a State Tax ID?